-At the conclusion of each quarter, data is provided to the FFN Executive Leadership Team, Performance Improvement Manager, Team Managers, and Unit Manages.
-Upon an analysis of quality review results in conjunction with other measures and current efforts in already in place to address known deficits, a team approach will be used to drive performance improvement.
+At the conclusion of each quarter, data is provided to the FFN Executive Leadership Team, Data Analysis Manager, Team Managers, and Unit Manages.
+Upon an analysis of quality review results in conjunction with other measures and current efforts already in place to address known deficits, a team approach will be used to drive performance improvement.
 Systemic concerns will be identified and addressed both internally and externally with stakeholders.
 Annual analysis is provided to the DCF Contract Manager as required by contract.

-Timely QM input of reviews occurs through oversight by the Quality Management Manager.
+Timely input of reviews occurs through oversight by the Team Manager-Quality.
 Oversight includes frequent progress checks to ensure reviews are being completed at an acceptable pace throughout the quarter.

 The goal is for RSF and CFSR input to be completed by the last day of each quarter.
-This allows time for the Quality Management Manager to validate reviews and to ensure any needed corrections are made within required DCF timeframes.
+This allows time for the Team Manager-Quality to validate reviews and to ensure any needed corrections are made within required DCF timeframes.